 Yes.
-Although there are limits on paid entry methods, you can enter each ITV prize draw by post as many times as you like – this has been confirmed to me in communications with ITV in February 2021.
+Although there are limits on paid entry methods, you can enter each ITV prize draw by post as many times as you like – this was confirmed to me in communications with ITV in 2021.

 Each entry must be sent on a separate stamped postcard (or envelope) – if you put multiple postcards or entries into a single envelope (bulk entries), they will not be entered into the draw.